bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 6. What's the most popular? - See #2.
 The NBA is very popular.

 7. Cost/Money rankings - See #2.
+Additionally, players themselves could increase their value by adjusting their game to fit desirable modern position molds.

 ## Misconceptions